PerseusRealDeal/PerseusGeoKit/APPROBATION.md

 ## iOS approbation result

-> The iOS app used to approbate PerseusGeoLocationKit 1.0.0 is [ios.darkmode.discovery](https://github.com/perseusrealdeal/iOS.DarkMode.Discovery).
+> The iOS app used to approbate PerseusGeoLocationKit 1.0.0 is [The One Ring](https://github.com/perseusrealdeal/TheOneRing).

 | Device          | Simulator | OS Version | Result  | Details |
 | --------------- | :-------: | ---------- | :-----: | ------- |